 The Changing Job Market Makes Soft Skills More Valuable

-Artificial intelligence and rapid technological advances are quickly changing the job market in the United States and around the world.
+COVID-19, artificial intelligence, and rapid technological advances are quickly changing the job market in the United States and around the world.
 As the job market changes, employers are placing more importance on finding employees who possess soft skills that enable them to work well with others, adapt to change, and solve problems.
 They know that employees with strong soft skills will be able to use those same skills to succeed even if their job changes due to technological advances or changing employer needs.

 Self-Reflection, Training, and Practice